Art Restoration and Conservation Workshop

-The Art Restoration Workshop offers practical hands-on experience in the process of conservation and restoration of Frescoes and Paintings on Canvas, in the rich cultural setting of the Puglia region of Italy.
+The Art Restoration Workshop offers practical hands-on experience in the process of conservation and restoration of frescoes and fine art, in the rich cultural setting of the Puglia region of Italy.
 By learning and actively working, participants also contribute to the conservation of the art and historical heritage of the region.

 The session begins with an introduction, practical hands-on experience, excursions, and lectures.
 After introductions which are common to all areas, participants may choose a specific area of focus.